MatthiasDroste/COPYandPAY/java/mavenServlet/README.md

 ### Import the project to Eclipse:

 * Open the Git-Perspective.
+  * Click on the "clone a git repository" button, uri is https://github.com/PAYON-AG/COPYandPAY.git.
-If you've already cloned COPYandPAY, click on "Add an existing local git repository" (otherwise click on the "clone a git repository" button).
+  * (or if you cloned on the command line: click on "Add an existing local git repository".)
 * Rightclick on the mavenServlet-folder -> import projects -> import existing Projects -> Finish

 ### Run the project: